metocean/SAET_master/README.md

 ## Run mode election

 Next picture shows the workflow to run SAET in the most convenient way.
 The recommendation is:
 * Select your area of analysis and product of interest.
-The file map_director.qgz (QGIS) will be very useful to decide what scene (Landsat) or tile (Sentinel-2) will be
+The file map_director.qgz (QGIS) will be very useful to decide which scene (Landsat) or tile (Sentinel-2) will be used.
 * Always start with the "only searching mode".
 * If you are going to analyse just a few images (one or two images before and after the storm peak date), you can follow with the "downloading and processing" run mode.
 * In case you want to analyse a time series and in order to prevent conexion problems form the serves, it is recommendable to use "only download" run mode instead "downloading and processing".
 * Anyway, if you want to reprocess any image previously downloaded, you can use the "only processing" run mode.
-This run mode will allow you to reprocess the images with other parameters (water index, threshol method, etc.) without having to download them again.
+This mode will allow you to reprocess the images with other parameters (water index, threshol method, etc.) without having to download them again.
-* Only in case you want to analyse Sentinel-2 images and some of them are in "offline" mode, you can use the "Offline S2 activation" run mode, along with the parameter --oa, first time with the value "--oa=activate" to activate the product, and from time to time, with the value "--oa=check", to check if the products are online. **Note:** Only S2 online products can be downloaded.
-Once a product has been activated, remains in online mode during just few days.
+* Only in case you want to analyse Sentinel-2 images and some of them are in "offline" mode, you can use the "Offline S2 activation" run mode, along with the parameter "--oa", first time with the value "--oa=activate" to activate the product, and from time to time, with the value "--oa=check", to check if the products are online. **Note:** Only S2 online products can be downloaded.
+Once a product has been activated, it remains in online mode just for a few days.
 Finally, if you prefer, you also can do the activation process from the Landsat Earth Explorer platform.

 <p align="center">
      <img src="https://github.com/jpalomav/SAET_master/blob/main/doc/images/run_modes.jpg">